-- (a) From confluence with Colorado River upstream to Colorado state line in Dinosaur National Monument: - · Limit 24 channel catfish. - Limit 12 northern pike. - No limit for smallmouth bass.
-Anglers must not release any bass they catch.
-All bass must be immediately killed. - (b) From Colorado state line in Browns Park upstream to Flaming Gorge Dam; including Gorge Creek, a tributary entering the Green River at Little Hole: - Limit 3 trout (2 under 15 inches and 1 over 22 inches). - All trout from 15 to 22 inches must be immediately released. - No limit for smallmouth bass. - Anglers must not release any smallmouth bass they catch. - All smallmouth bass must be immediately killed. - ARTIFICIAL FLIES AND LURES ONLY. - CLOSED to fishing from a boat with a motor between the Utah-Colorado state line and Flaming Gorge Dam.
+- (a) From the confluence with the Colorado River upstream to the Colorado state line in Dinosaur National Monument: - · Limit 24 channel catfish. - · Limit 12 northern pike. - No limit for smallmouth bass or burbot.
+Anglers must not release any bass or burbot they catch.
+All bass or burbot must be immediately killed. - Species of threatened and endangered fish occur in the Green River.
+If you catch one of these fish, you must release it immediately.
+See page 12 for a list of prohibited fish. - (b) From the Colorado state line in Browns Park upstream to Flaming Gorge Dam, including Gorge Creek, a tributary entering the Green River at Little Hole: - Limit 3 trout (2 under 15 inches and 1 over 22 inches). - All trout from 15 to 22 inches must be immediately released. - No limit for smallmouth bass or burbot.
+Anglers must not release any bass or burbot they catch.
+All bass or burbot must be immediately killed. - ARTIFICIAL FLIES AND LURES ONLY. - CLOSED to fishing from a boat with a motor between the Utah-Colorado state line and Flaming Gorge Dam.